AlchemyCMS/alchemy-solidus/README.md

 ### For now it does this:

-1. It provides an Alchemy module that displays Solidus admin in an iframe inside Alchemy admin.
+1. It provides tabs in Alchemy and Solidus menus to easily switch between both backends
-2. It gives you new Essences for Alchemy called EssenceSpreeProduct and EssenceSpreeTaxon that you can use to place a Spree product and Taxon on your pages.
+2. It offers two new Essences for Alchemy called `EssenceSpreeProduct` and `EssenceSpreeTaxon` that you can use to place Spree products and/or Taxons on your pages.
-3. Shares admin session between Alchemy and Solidus.
+3. Shares admin sessions and user abilities between Alchemy and Solidus.

 ### Compatibility